derektypist/project-euler-061/README.md

 **Getting Started**

 Enter a whole number between 3 and 6 (without leading zeros) and select the Submit Button.
+You will see the sum of the numbers in ordered sets of n cyclic 4-digit numbers for which each of the P<sub>3</sub> to P<sub>n+2</sub> polygonal types, is represented by a different number in the set.
+For example, if you entered 3 then selected the Submit Button, you would expect the sum to be 19291.
+If you have made an invalid input, you will get an error message.
+Select the Reset Button to clear the information or to start again.

 **User Stories**